animatlabs/animatlabs.github.io/_drafts/2026-07-13-opentelemetry-complete.md

 ---
 title: "OpenTelemetry: The Complete .NET Guide"
 excerpt: >-
   "Traces, metrics, and logs unified.
-OpenTelemetry is the observability standard—here's how to implement it in .NET."
+OpenTelemetry is the observability standard—how to implement it in .NET."
 categories:
   - Technical
   - .NET